본문으로 바로가기

 • Korean Language and Culture I (3 credits) (only for full-time international students)

-• KOICA, GKS, G20 and K-water, follow their own graduation requirements.
+• KOICA, NIIED GKS Global Network Scholarship, and G20 Scholarship follow their own graduation requirements.

 Graduation Date